 |Image size difference

 Software to optimize a GIF on your computer

 If you have a lot of images to compress or need a larger image optimized, then software that you download and use on your computer may be a more suitable solution.

 Leveraging tools like Adobe Photoshop on your computer not only facilitates reducing GIF file size but also provides additional features, such as creating a GIF animation from a video file or resizing a GIF image format file.
 Especially handy when using a mobile device, you can quickly upload your files and start working.
 If you’re dealing with an animated GIF, it’s prudent to remove any duplicate frames before compression to aid in size reduction.
 This action ensures streamlined and efficient use of your storage space, regardless of the device you’re utilizing.

 Lossy GIF compression

 GIF compressor optimizes GIFs using gifsicle and Lossy GIF encoder, which implements lossy LZW compression.
-It can reduce animated GIF file size by 30% to 50% at a cost of some dithering/noise, without reducing the number of frames in part of the image.
+This compression level can reduce animated GIF file size by 30% to 50% with lossy compression at a cost of some dithering/noise, without reducing the number of frames in part of the image.
 Reducing the amount of color used in the GIF will also further reduce the size, you can use less than 256 colors for most GIFs.

-Further reduce size of the file by re-sizing
+Further reduce the size of the file by re-sizing

-If your image is still too large after compression, it is worth trying to resize the image if possible.
-The resi website has a great tool for this.
-We tested a large GIF file of about 70MB and got it down to less than 20MB with some minor resizing and compression.
+If your image is still too large after compression, it is worth trying to edit the image to be resized if possible.
+The EZgif website has a great tool for resizing animated GIFs.
+We tested a large file in GIF format of about 70MB and got it down to less than 20MB with some minor resizing and compression.
 You may also be able to optimize transparency and further reduce the size of your online GIF file.